LukeBrazil/cPanelADTracker/README.md

 ## What it does:

-This application is used to track the progress of tasks given to a candidate of cPanel
+This application is used to track the progress of tasks given to a candidate of cPanel.

 ## Code Snippets